-Dulse is usually harvested from late spring to mid-autumn, and as with all seaweeds, the nutritional profile can change depending on a number of factors including location, time of harvest, drying method.
+Dulse is usually harvested in the northern hemisphere from late spring to mid-autumn, and as with all seaweeds, the nutritional profile can change depending on a number of factors including location, time of harvest, drying method.

 Although all seaweeds contain rich levels of minerals & vitamins, they do so in various ratios.
 Dulse has relatively high levels of iodine, calcium, potassium, manganese & iron compared with other sea plants.
 In addition, it has good levels of Vitamin A , C & B12, high levels of fibre & omega-3 fatty acids.
 Including Dulse flakes or Dulse seaweed leaves in your daily diet can help in the following areas: